Classes

 class Shape(points = ((0, 25), (25, -25), (-25, -25)), x = 0, y = 0, angle = 0, color = BLACK)

-This class is for drawing polygon shapes.
+This class is for drawing polygons.

 Because it extends the

-Base class, it contains all the same attributes.
+Base class, it contains the same attributes.

 class Physics(gravity_x: 0, gravity_y: -500)